Murder of Larry King: Involved parties

-Latisha King
+Lawrence King

-Latisha Fobes King was born on January 13, 1993 at the Ventura County Medical Center in Ventura, California, to a 15-year-old mother who was addicted to crack-cocaine and alcohol.
+Lawrence Fobes King was born on January 13, 1993 at the Ventura County Medical Center in Ventura, California, to a 15-year-old mother who was addicted to crack-cocaine and alcohol.
 King was half African-American.
-Her biological father had abandoned his wife, and her mother, who was unable to care for King, resorted to prostitution to support her children and her drug habit.
-Two years later, King and her brother, who was a newborn, were adopted by Gregory and Dawn King.
+His biological father had abandoned his wife, and his mother, who was unable to care for King, resorted to prostitution to support her children and her drug habit.
+Two years later, King and his newborn brother were adopted by Gregory and Dawn King.

-King was prescribed medication for attention deficit hyperactivity disorder and, according to Gregory King, had been diagnosed with reactive attachment disorder, a condition in which a child fails to develop relationships with his or her caregivers.
-She was also forced to repeat the first grade.
-By the third grade, King began to be bullied by her fellow students due to her effeminacy and openness about being trans, having come out at ten years old.
+King was prescribed medication for ADHD and, according to Gregory King, had been diagnosed with reactive attachment disorder, a condition in which a child fails to develop relationships with his or her caregivers.
+He was also forced to repeat the first grade.
+By the third grade, King began to be bullied by his fellow students due to his effeminacy and openness about being gay, having come out at ten years old.

-At the age of twelve, King was placed on probation for theft and vandalism, after taking food from the refrigerator in the home where she was living.
-In November 2007, she was removed from her adoptive home and placed in a group home and treatment center named Casa Pacifica after she alleged that her adoptive father was physically abusing her, a charge Gregory King denied.
+At the age of twelve, King was placed on probation for theft and vandalism, after taking food from the refrigerator in the home where he was living.
+In 2007, he was removed from his adoptive home and placed in a group home and treatment center named Casa Pacifica after he alleged that his adoptive father was physically abusing him, a charge Gregory King denied.

 King found a marginally more accepting environment at E.O.
 Green Junior High School in the seventh grade.
-She hung out with a group of girls, however was still ridiculed by boys in her gym class.
-Boys openly bullied her when she began attending school wearing women's accessories and clothing, high heels and makeup in January 2008.
-King's younger brother Rocky also suffered bullying because of his relationship with Latisha.
+He hung out with a group of girls, but was still ridiculed by boys in his gym class.
+Boys openly bullied him when he began attending school wearing women's accessories and clothing, high heels and makeup.
+King's younger brother Rocky also suffered bullying because of his relationship with Larry.

 Some teachers believed King's manner of dress to be distracting, and therefore a violation of school dress code.
-California anti-discrimination law prevents discrimination based on gender, including gender expression, so she was not prevented from dressing to her preference.
+California anti-discrimination law prevents discrimination based on gender, including gender expression, so he was not prevented from dressing to his preference.
 In addition to dressing in feminine clothing, King had begun to ask to be called Latisha in the week and a half prior to the shooting.